JinHao-L/nuudle/docs/UserGuide.md

 1. Save the file to a folder where you want to store the Nuddle application and it's related data.
 ![GitHub download page](images/QuickStart2.png)

-1. Double-click the `Nuudle application` to start Nuudle up.
+1. Double-click the Nuudle application to start Nuudle up.
-An application window similar to the one below should appear in a few seconds.<br>
 ![GitHub download page](images/QuickStart3.png)

+    * An application window similar to the one below should appear in a few seconds.
-    * Notice how Nuudle comes with sample data to get you started.<br>
+    Notice how Nuudle comes with sample data to get you started.<br>
     ![Ui](images/Ui.png)
 1. Congratulations!
 Nuudle is now ready for your perusal :smiley:

+<div style="page-break-after: always;"></div>

 ### Using Nuudle